 The contract was confirmed on Monday in an email from the British government's UK Research and Innovation (UKRI) organization to boffins.

 The 750,000-ish-core supercomputer is significantly more powerful than its predecessor, the 2.6-petaFLOPS Cray XC30 Archer, which has 118,000 CPU cores inside racks of Intel Xeon E5 v2 processors.
-The UK's most powerful publicly known super, the 2.7-petaFLOPS 50,000-core Dell-EMC-Intel Cumulus, meanwhile, lives at the University of Cambridge.
+The UK's most powerful publicly known super, an eight-petaFLOPS 241,920-core Cray-Intel machine, meanwhile, is operated by the Meteorological Office.

 All three are dwarfed by the world's fastest-known beasts, such as America's 201-petaFLOPS IBM-Nvidia Summit, and the upcoming generation of publicly known exascale monsters.